pymc-devs/pymc-examples/examples/case_studies/CFA_SEM.myst.md

 az.plot_forest(idata, var_names=["lambdas1"], combined=True, ax=axs[1]);
 ```

 This hints at a variety of measurement model misspecification and should force us back to the drawing board.
+An appropriate measurement model maps the indicator variables to a consistently defined latent construct that plausibly reflects aspects of the realised indicator metrics.

 +++

 ## Full Measurement Model

+With this in mind we'll now specify a full measurement that maps each of our thematically similar indicator metrics to an indicidual latent construct.
+This mandates the postulation of 5 distinct constructs.

 ```{code-cell} ipython3
 drivers = [